Welcome to Year 6

 During the summer, we are investing money in the space between the two classrooms to provide an additional learning area.
 In order to maximise the space, we need your support.
 We are asking that you only bring a coat, your PE kit and anything else is brought in a drawstring bag (lunch box, water bottle, reading book and record).

 We will supply you with a plain drawstring bag free of charge on the first day back (we have an assortment of colours) but you can buy a sportier one if you want.
 Rucksacks are too big and bulky for this area so we will not be allowing these to come to school with you in Year 6.
+We are not supplying water bottles so you need to bring a drink of water in with you for throughout the day.

 In the autumn term we have lots of interesting topics to study.
 In history you will be learning all about The Vikings and even make your own Viking jewellery.
 Another great art topic is where you create your own master pieces in the Art Nouveau style.
 For any budding scientists amongst you, we will start with biology topics where you will learn about the circulatory system and the classification of living things.
 In music we will be finding out about the instruments of the orchestra and in French you will learn about sports/ activities, the weather and seasons.
 In PE it will be Tag Rugby, Gymnastics, Football and Zumba!
 A new RE syllabus has just come out so watch this space!
 In English we start with Matilda and writing character descriptions and settings (don’t worry we are not Miss Trunchbull!) and in maths we start with place value.